kuhumcst/texton-Java/README.md

 Bracmat.jar is created by running the script compileAndTestJNI.sh in the folder ../Bracmat/java-JNI/, situated in the aforementioned Bracmat repositorium.
 That script also generates and installs a JNI (Java Native Interface) for the Bracmat language, which is needed since the Bracmat interpreter is written in C, not in Java.

-The Bracmat script that implements almost all of the workflow management logic of the Text Tonsorium is in the https://github.com/kuhumcst/texton repositorium, in the folder called texton/BASE.
+The Bracmat script that implements almost all of the workflow management logic of the Text Tonsorium, 'toolsProg.bra', is in the https://github.com/kuhumcst/texton repositorium, in the folder called texton/BASE.

-If you want to run Text Tonsorium on anything else but a personal computer, you must set an administrator 'password' and a 'salt' value in the file called 'properties', situated in <PATH TO TEXTON>/BASE/meta.
-Such a password/salt pair can be created in the following way:

-1. On your development machine, go to http://localhost/texton/admin
-2. Enter the password that you want to use on your production system in the password field below the `Show Bracmat version' heading.
-3. Press the `Bracmat' button.
-4. Open a linux terminal, and find the location of the file 'textonJava.log'.
-This location defaults to '/opt/texton/BASE/textonJava.log'.
-(See setting in conf/log4j2.xml).
-5. Open the log file for the java part of Text Tonsorium
-  $> sudo less textonJava.log
-6. Go to the end of this file and find the log statement that contains the string `XMLprop`.
-Copy everything between `[` and `]` to the file 'properties', replacing the two same named elements.
-7. Save 'properties'
-8. You don't need to recompile after changing 'properties'.

-Notice that you also need to replace the values 'www-server' (default http://localhost) and 'baseUrlTools' (default http://localhost:8080) into something that is meaningful for your server.
-E.g. if Text Tonsorium runs as https://me.nu/texton/, then you should change these fields to (www-server."https://me.nu".) and (baseUrlTools."https://me.nu".).
-If the registered tools are configured to be on the same localhost as the Text Tonsoriu itself, then (baseUrlTools."http://localhost:8080") may work as well, assuming that Tomcat runs on port 8080.

-The dot preceding the closing parenthesis of each of the entries in the 'properties' file is important.
-Between this dot and the closing parenthesis you can write a comment, e.g., "This is the password used on my development machine.".